wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 **IMPORTANT:**

-You will be prompted to remove the file beginning _J.
-The Agile Deployment Toolkit will do that for your automatically all you need to do when prompted to remove the _J file is to click through a second time (at the bottom of the page prompting you for it) and you will be able to progress without doing anything.
+You will be prompted to remove the file beginning /var/www/html/installation/_J....
+The Agile Deployment Toolkit will do that for your automatically all you need to do when prompted to remove the /var/www/html/installation/_J.... file is to click through a second time (at the bottom of the page prompting you to action) and you will be able to progress without doing anything.

 ---------------------------